bids-apps/giga_connectome/paper/paper.md

 # Acknowledgement

-The project was supported by the following fundings:
+The project was supported by the following funding:
-Digital Alliance Canada Resource Allocation Competition (RAC 1827 and RAC 4455) to PB, Institut de Valorisation des Données projets de recherche stratégiques (IVADO PFR3) to PB, and Canadian Consortium on Neurodegeneration in Aging (CCNA; team 9 "discovering new biomarkers") to PB, the Courtois Foundation to PB, and Institut national de recherche en sciences et technologies du numérique (INRIA; Programme Équipes Associées - NeuroMind Team DRI-012229) to PB.
+Digital Alliance Canada Resource Allocation Competition (RAC 1827 and RAC 4455) to LB, Institut de Valorisation des Données projets de recherche stratégiques (IVADO PFR3) to LB, and Canadian Consortium on Neurodegeneration in Aging (CCNA; team 9 "discovering new biomarkers") to LB, the Courtois Foundation to LB, and Institut national de recherche en sciences et technologies du numérique (INRIA; Programme Équipes Associées - NeuroMind Team DRI-012229) to LB.
 HTW and NC are supported by IVADO postdoc fellowships.
 QD is a research fellow of the Fonds de la Recherche Scientifique - FNRS of Belgium.
 RG is supported by funding from the Chan Zuckerberg Initiative.
-PB was funded by Fonds de Recherche du Québec - Santé.
+LB was funded by Fonds de Recherche du Québec - Santé.

 # Reference